Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 - Certificates from the sultans, confirming the independence of the monastery.

-- Icons from the 14th and the 15th century.
+- Icons from the 14th and 15th centuries.

-Despite the countless treasures in the museum, the highlight of the collection is the so-called Rafael’s cross.
+Despite the countless treasures the museum holds, the highlight of the collection is Rafael’s cross.

-Named after the monk who carved it, the cross is 80 cm (31.5 in) high and 42 cm (16.5 in) wide.
+Named after the monk who carved it, the masterpiece is 80 cm / 31.5 in high and 42 cm / 16.5 in. wide.
 600 figures, grouped in 36 biblical scenes cover every millimetre of the wooden masterpiece.

-You would need hours to appreciate the elaborate, unique work, which took the monk 12 years to complete and cost him his eyesight.
+You would need hours to appreciate the elaborate work, which took the monk 12 years to complete and cost him his eyesight.

 The enormous pots and spoons, as well as the oven, which might be able to accommodate a whole tourist bus, serve as a reminder of the huge number of people who were welcomed here.

-The monastery kitchen is no longer operational but just outside the monastery walls, you’ll find the established in 1866 bakery.
+The monastery kitchen is no longer operational but just outside the monastery walls, you’ll find the bakery.
+It was established in 1866.

 Don’t leave Rila Monastery without trying the legendary traditional Bulgarian snack, called mekitsi.

-The fried dough melts in your mouth and is a great source of much-needed calories after the exhausting visit to the largest Bulgarian monastery.
+The deep-fried dough is crunchy and melts in your mouth.
+It’s a great source of much-needed calories after an exhausting visit to the largest Bulgarian monastery.

-You can also stock on freshly baked bread and buffalo yoghurt produced in the nearby Rila town.
+From the bakery, you can also stock on freshly baked bread and buffalo yogurt produced in the nearby Rila town.

-Things To Do And See On The Way To The Rila Monastery
+Things to Do and See on the Way to Rila Monastery

-The majestic sandstone creations of nature are even worth a separate visit.
-Located near the village Stob, they rise up to 12 m (39 ft) high and can be spotted from the road.
+The majestic sandstone creations of nature are worth a separate visit.
+Located near the village Stob, they rise 12 m / 39 ft. high and can be spotted from the road.

-However, be careful in case it has rained.
+However, be careful in case it rains.
 The ground around the pyramids becomes extremely slippery and it’s dangerous to climb to the Stob Pyramids.

-Before you reach the Rila Monastery, you can pay a visit to the Orlitsa Nunnery.
+Before you reach Rila Monastery, you can pay a visit to Orlitsa Nunnery.

 In the last five centuries, countless pilgrims have stopped here on their way to the Rila Monastery.